betable/betable-ios-sdk/README.md

 If the SDK you downloaded does not have a versioning number, assume it is pre 0.8.0.

+## Current

+* Support for iOS7
+* More stable pre-caching of authorize page
+* Some support for promotions
+* Now using a track enpoint for better tracking of users.

 ## 0.9.0

 * Added hooks for Betable Testing Profiles.
 Which allows you to test your games against new features and flows, without changing the code at all (Coming Soon)